bakhtos/PANNs/README.md

 - `selected_classes_path`: same as defined for SELECTED_CLASSES_PATH
   variable above
 - `class_labels_path`: same as defined for CLASS_LABELS_PATH variable above
-- `threshold`: Output of the model is thresholded by this value, only values greater are considered as 'event detected'
+- `threshold`: This threshold is applied to the output of the model only values greater are considered as 'event detected'
 - `minimum_event_gap`: In seconds, minimum gap between two consecutive events so that they are considered separate events; events closer than